srobo/website/_posts/2021-10-31-where-are-they-now-becky-inkpen.md

 <br/>

 _Student Robotics is 100% free to enter and provides exciting real world engineering challenges for students aged 16-19.
-If you’re interested in taking part you can find out more on our [Compte][compete] page.
+If you’re interested in taking part you can find out more on our [Compete][compete] page.
 If your organisation is interested in sponsoring Student Robotics you can find all the information on our [Sponsor][sponsor] page or reach out direct to [fundraising@studentrobotics.org][fundraising-email]_

 [compete]: {{ '/compete' | prepend: site.baseurl }}
 [sponsor]: {{ '/sponsor' | prepend: site.baseurl }}